froukje/datamapu/content/posts/2023/20231017_supervised_unsupervised.md

 ## Unsupervised Learning

 In contrast to supervised learning, unsupervised learning does not need labels.

-Unsupervised learning is a branch of machine learning that focuses on discovering patterns and relationships within data that lacks pre-existing labels or annotations.
-Unlike supervised learning, unsupervised learning algorithms do not rely on labeled examples to learn from.
-Instead, they aim to discover inherent structures or clusters within the data.
+With unsupervised learning the data is divided into groupd by finding relationships, patterns, or similarities between the data in each Group.
+As there are no labels, this is Donezk by only analyzing the data themselves.

 ![unsupervised](/images/20231017_supervised_unsupervised/unsupervised.gif)
 *Fig. 3: Illustration of Unsupervised learning.*